UniversalDependencies/docs/treebanks/fr_partut/fr_partut-pos-ADJ.md

 ## Morphology

-The form / lemma ratio of `ADJ` is 1.380107 (the average of all parts of speech is 1.409573).
+The form / lemma ratio of `ADJ` is 1.400000 (the average of all parts of speech is 1.431974).

-The 1st highest number of forms (5) was observed with the lemma “premier”: <em>1er, premier, premiers, première, premières</em>.
+The 1st highest number of forms (5) was observed with the lemma “européen”: <em>europeen, européen, européenne, européennes, européens</em>.

-The 2nd highest number of forms (4) was observed with the lemma “bon”: <em>bon, bonne, bonnes, bons</em>.
+The 2nd highest number of forms (5) was observed with the lemma “premier”: <em>1er, premier, premiers, première, premières</em>.

-The 3rd highest number of forms (4) was observed with the lemma “commun”: <em>commun, commune, communes, communs</em>.
+The 3rd highest number of forms (4) was observed with the lemma “bon”: <em>bon, bonne, bonnes, bons</em>.

 `ADJ` occurs with 3 features: <tt><a href="fr_partut-feat-Number.html">Number</a></tt> (1809; 98% instances), <tt><a href="fr_partut-feat-Gender.html">Gender</a></tt> (1279; 69% instances), <tt><a href="fr_partut-feat-NumType.html">NumType</a></tt> (66; 4% instances)